bartekfr/Tabs/README.md

 * showTime: value in ms
 * hideTime: value in ms
 * type: animation effect [slide, fade, ajax]
-* ajaxContainer: CSS selector defining the part of loaded resource to be inserted into the tab content section (if "type" option is set to "ajax")
+* ajaxContainer: CSS selector defining the part of loaded resource that will be inserted into the tab content section (if "type" option is set to "ajax")

 **Required libs**: jQuery, Modernizr with CSS Transition and prefixed modules